Shop by Category

 How much protein do you need to build muscle per day?

-Let’s say you weigh 160 pounds and you’re looking to be generally healthy, then shoot for about 80 grams of protein per day from your diet.
+Let’s say you weigh 150 pounds and you’re looking to be generally healthy, then aim for about 54 grams of protein per day from your diet.

-Second, let’s say you’re working towards maintaining a healthy weight, and you’re looking for the right fat-burning foods.
-In this case, it can be a good idea to focus on having a substantial amount of protein, as protein has been shown to be satiating and to help with appetite control.
+As such, if you’re working towards losing weight or managing a healthy weight, it can be a good idea to focus on having more protein, as protein has been shown to be both satiating and to help with appetite control.

-In this case, if you weigh 160 pounds, then multiply that figures by 0.75.
-You’ll want to then consume close to 100 or 120 grams of protein a day if you’re trying to help manage a healthy weight and/or lose body fat.
-This means that if you eat four meals a day, you’ll want to get in 25 to 30 grams of protein each time.
+In this case, if you weigh 150 pounds, then you’ll want to then consume between 105 and 150 grams of protein a day if you’re trying to help manage a healthy weight and/or lose body fat.
+(Remember, your body doesn't store protein, so it's important to get protein throughout the day rather than one big protein meal.)

-What about if you’re very active — how much protein do you need per day to help build muscle?
+If you're active, how much protein do you need per day to help build muscle?

 Again, since everyone is different, you should always consult your healthcare professional about what amount of protein intake may be right for you.